sfigg/commercialization-public/docset/manufacture/desktop/add-language-interface-packs-to-windows.md

 For Windows 10, language packs and LIPs are also available to download from Windows Update.
 You can add additional languages by using **Control Panel**.
 This process requires internet access and access to Windows Update.
 IT Professionals and end-users can use Windows Update to add additional languages to their Windows installations.

 -   OEMs can view and download LIPs from the [Microsoft OEM site](http://go.microsoft.com/fwlink/?LinkId=131359).
--   System Builders can view and download LIPs from the [OEM Partner Center](http://go.microsoft.com/fwlink/?LinkId=131358)
+-   System Builders can view and download LIPs from the [OEM Partner Center](http://go.microsoft.com/fwlink/?LinkId=131358).
--   IT Professionals can view and download LIPs from the [Local Language Program](http://go.microsoft.com/fwlink/?LinkId=262343).
 -   Users can get languages or LIPs from Windows Update.
 Go to **Settings** &gt; **Time & language** &gt; **Region & language** &gt; **Add a language**.
 Select the language you want to use from the list, then choose which region's version you want to use.
 Your download will begin immediately.

 ## <span id="Install_LIPs"></span><span id="install_lips"></span><span id="INSTALL_LIPS"></span>Install LIPs

 **To install a LIP using audit mode (used for manufacturing PCs)**